Monitor how your shares are performing compared to similar companies or the market overall.

 Keep a record of transactions

 Hang on to your transaction statements.
-Like any income, you have to include dividends on your tax return.
+Like any income, you need to include dividends on your tax return.
 You can also find details of dividends per share on the company website or the ASX.

 Claim franking credits

 A 'franking credit' is your share of the tax a company has paid on profits you receive as a dividend.
 This is also known as an imputation credit.
 It means you get a credit on your tax return.
-If your top tax rate is less than the company's tax rate, the Australian Taxation Office refunds you the difference.

 Reinvest what you can afford